antimony-lang/antimony/docs/introduction/hello-world.md

 # Writing and running a program

 Next, make a new source file and call it `main.sb`.
-Sabre files should always end with `.sb` by convention.
+Antimony files should always end with `.sb` by convention.

 Now open the main.sb file you just created and enter the following code: